sassoftware/quickstart-sas-viya-gcp/README.md

 <a name="AppendixB"></a>
 ## Appendix B: Managing Users for the Provided OpenLDAP Server
 ### List All Users and Groups
- 1. From the Ansible controller VM, log into the Services VM:
+ 1. From the Ansible controller VM, log in to the Services VM:
  ```
  ssh services.viya.sas
  ```